Davinci042/Detection-Lab/README.md

           ![image](https://github.com/Davinci042/Detection-Lab/assets/103445073/fb60e3a1-f68d-43cf-85a7-4b730896e7d1)
           ![image](https://github.com/Davinci042/Detection-Lab/assets/103445073/61da853b-e259-45b4-be6e-d7f9d22420a7)

-10. Sending telemetry using Kali Linux and Atomic Red team.
+10. Sending telemetry using Kali Linux.
       1. Log in to your Kali Linux machine and set up a static ip address of 10.0.2.7.
 You can do this by right clicking the ethernet icon and go to edit connections.
 Select wired connections and click on the cog icon at the bottom left.
 Then go to ipv4 tab and change method to manual.
 Click on add.
 Put in Ipv4 address, netmask of 24 and default gateway of 10.0.2.1.
 Put in DNS server of 8.8.8.8.
 Disconnect and connect back to wired connection and then verify our ip address with ipconfig command and also connectivity by pinging google.com
       2. Update and upgrade Kali linux using sudo apt get uprade -y
       3. Create a new directory in your Desktop folder using cmd mkdir AD-Project